unravel-team/metaclj/CONVENTIONS.md

 - Include error codes and descriptive messages in responses
 - Maintain existing debug logging code
 - Set `:is-error` flag in tool responses when errors occur

+# Guidelines for web development

+- Stick to simple HTML, CSS and JS websites as much as possible
+- Use HTML Web Components where possible.
+- Use the `spectrum` Web Components library for ready-made components
+- Add step-by-step instructions on how to setup the website for local development in the README file